stevie1mat/Flutter-Christian-Quotes-App/README.md

-# Flutter Christian Quotes App
+# Flutter Christian Bible Verse App

+Flutter App with random bible verse & random images from unsplash.

+Images Used From : <a href="https://unsplash.com>Unsplash</a>

+Bible Verse From :  <a href="https://ourmanna.com>Unsplash</a>

 # Packages
 http: